What is an SEO audit?

 To effectively audit your website, you need hard data about your site and your competitors.
 But you can close your excel sheet – there are site audit tools out there to help you get all the information for your audit.

-• Google Search Console: dashboards and reports from Google that give you a direct insight into your rankings and a look at how to troubleshoot pressing issues.
+• Google Search Console: dashboards and reports from Google that give you a direct insight into your rankings and look at how to troubleshoot pressing issues.

-• Insites: fast, comprehensive, and accurate insights into your website’s SEO and overall online presence written in plain english to help you, or your clients, understand your SEO results and how to improve them.
+• Insites: fast, comprehensive, and accurate insights into your website's SEO and overall online presence written in plain English to help you, or your clients, understand your SEO results and how to improve them.

-• Semrush or Ahrefs: if you’re an SEO expert, you’ll likely already be using these tools.
-However, if you want to communicate the results of these reports, we’d suggest backing it up with a trackable, easy-to-understand Insites audit.
+• Semrush or Ahfrefs: if you're an SEO expert, you'll likely already be using these tools.
+However, if you want to communicate the results of these reports, we'd suggest backing it up with a trackable, easy-to-understand Insites audit.

 Why run an SEO audit?